Mercedes-Benz CL-Class: 2010 update

 The facelift version of the Mercedes CL-Class made its world debut in July 2010 at the Goodwood Festival of Speed.
 The new CL-Class comes with an improved exterior and interior, but the biggest changes are found under the hood.
 The exterior gets a new grille, bi-xenon headlights with LED technology, LED fog lamps, revised fenders and hood, and new exhaust pipes.
 For the interior the biggest change is the addition of a new wood trim.
 The new CL-Class was also offered with new technologies including: Active Blind Spot Assist, Attention Assist, Active Lane Keeping Assist, Night View Assist Plus, and Active Body Control.

 The model line-up starts with the entry-level CL 500 (550 in the US) powered by the new 4.7 L (4,663cc) V8 direct-injected engine that produces 435 PS and 700 Nm of torque, paired to a new seven-speed automatic transmission, which allows it to accelerate from 0 to 60 mph in 4.9 seconds.
 The CL 600 retains the twin-turbo 5.5 L V12 engine and five-speed automatic with a total output of 517 PS and 830 Nm of torque.
 It can accelerate from 0 to 60 mph in 4.0 seconds.
 Both vehicles are limited to 250 km/h.
 The CL 63 AMG was powered by a new direct injection, 5.5-litre V8 engine (a larger displacement version of the CL 550's) mated to a 7-speed MCT dual-clutch transmission with a total output of 525 PS and 800 Nm of torque.
-The CL 65 AMG's V12 engine has been tweaked to produce 630 PS and 1000 Nm of torque, mated to a five-speed automatic with AMG speedshift.
+The CL 65 AMG's V12 engine has been tweaked to produce 630 PS and 1000 Nm of torque, mated to a five-speed automatic with AMG SpeedShift.

 The last generation of the CL-Class, C216, was available in five models: CL 500 (CL 550 in some markets, with standard 4MATIC in Canada and the USA), CL 600, CL 63 AMG, CL 63 AMG (S) and CL 65 AMG.
 The CL 65 AMG was the most powerful model of the CL and the most expensive Mercedes-branded vehicle, slightly edging out its S-Class equivalent S 65 AMG and the SLS.
-CL sales are the third-lowest of Mercedes-Benz in North America with under 1400 units sold in 2006, as only the G-Class four-wheel drive and two-seat SLS AMG sell smaller numbers; annual CL sales equalled Ford truck sales for one day.
-However, this degree of distinction was considered attractive to CL buyers.
+CL sales were the third-lowest of Mercedes-Benz in North America at the time with under 1400 units sold in 2006, as only the G-Class four-wheel drive and two-seat SLS AMG sell smaller numbers; annual CL sales equalled Ford truck sales for one day.
+However, this exclusivity was considered attractive to CL buyers.